jeremyevans/gg2ghd/README.md

 ## Requirements

 1. ruby - Programming Language
-2. graphql gem - For using GitHub Discussions's GraphQL API
+2. graphql-client gem - For using GitHub Discussions's GraphQL API
 3. mail - For parsing the files in the mbox directory

 ## Caveats